DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Introduction

-To get an idea of the benefit of these operators, consider the anisotropic filters proposed by Perona and Malik \cite{peronamalik}.
-The Perona-Malik filter achieves anisotropic diffusion by combining the gradient, a scaling factor, a non-linearity, and divergence.
-Our convolutions have access to all these building blocks and can thus construct anisotropic filters.
+To get an idea of the benefits of DeltaConv, consider the anisotropic image filter proposed by Perona and Malik \shortcite{peronamalik}.
+The Perona--Malik filter integrates an anisotropic diffusion equation in which the anisotropic operator combines the gradient, a non-linearity, and the divergence.
+DeltaConv has access to the building blocks needed to construct such an anisotropic operator and to perform explicit integration steps of the diffusion equation.
+This is illustrated in \autoref{fig:peronamalik}.
+We trained a simple ResNet \cite{he2016deep} to match the result of twenty anisotropic diffusion steps on a sample image.
+While DeltaConv can reproduce the filter well, other intrinsic convolutions and regular image convolutions fail to capture the effect, producing overly smooth signals or artifacts instead.
 Additional benefits of our approach are the following: by maintaining a stream of vector features throughout the network, our convolutions can relate directional information between different points on the surface.
 Together with the increased expressiveness of convolutions due to anisotropy, this results in increased accuracy over isotropic convolutions, as well as state-of-the-art approaches, as we show in our experiments.
-Also, each operator is implemented as a sparse matrix and the combinations of operators are computed per-point, which is simple and efficient.
+Also, each operator is implemented as a sparse matrix and the combination of operators is computed per point, which is simple and efficient.